JAMES-YI/Machine-Learning-Demonstration/README.md

 design of Bayesian classifier; design of minimum error classification; demonstrate of decision regions; use histogram methods to estimate probability distribution, and design Bayes classifier and minimum error classifier

+(3) demo_3.m, design a Bayes classifier and a logistic classifier for two dimensional binary classification task.